guidefari/here_hugo/apps/v2/src/content/note/intent.md

 - collaboration
 - onboarding

 Simplifying all of this **reduces the cost of maintaining the codebase**.
-An example from Ibra:
+An example from Ibra related to ease of change:

 ```python
 item = 6